ARA Fournier: Sinking

-It was initially determined that Fournier sank on or around 22 September, apparently after striking a rock about 60 nmi south of Punta Arenas, but experts eventually concluded that the ship had capsized in rough sea after being hit by a northwesterly storm.
+At first, it was believed that Fournier sank on or around 22 September, apparently after striking a rock about 60 nmi south of Punta Arenas, but experts eventually concluded that the ship had capsized in rough sea after being hit by a northwesterly storm.
 All hands on board, initially reported as 60 but later ascertained to be 77, including doctor Wernicke and his son, were lost.
 Only nine bodies were recovered found either in Caleta Zig-Zag or near the mouth of Canal Gabriel, a channel south of Dawson Island.
 The sinking of Fournier was publicly announced on 4 October.

 The bodies of the deceased sailors were received by a mourning crowd at the port of Buenos Aires, where they arrived transported by the frigate ARA Heroína.
 The funeral rites took place at the Navy Mechanics School.

-According to various sources, two of the Fournier's crewmembers survived because they were not on board when the ship sank.
+According to various sources, although the ship sank with all hands, two of the Fournier's crewmembers survived because they were not on board at the time of the incident.
 José Aristir Juan, the ship's electrician, had been left ashore due to a sinus infection.
 It's also been reported that Ismael Castro, a telegraph operator, was similarly disembarked for an undisclosed illness.
 Later in life, Juan wrote a book about his experiences aboard the Fournier.
-Castro, who became a photographer for a newspaper in his hometown of Tres Arroyos, died while covering a Turismo Carretera race in the town of Nueve de Julio on 22 July 1984, after a racing car spun out and hit him.
+Castro, who later became a photographer for a newspaper in his hometown of Tres Arroyos, died while covering a Turismo Carretera race in the town of Nueve de Julio on 22 July 1984, after a racing car spun out and hit him.

 The loss of Fournier stirred controversy between Argentina and Chile over the unannounced passage of Argentine Navy vessels through Chilean territorial waters, a usual practice long before Fournier's sinking.
 The Argentines often took the western route to Ushuaia to avoid the more dangerous eastern journey on the open sea.
 The Chilean government, due to the dispute, declined the Argentine invitation to the funeral extended to the Chilean crews involved in the rescue: they were instead received and decorated by the Argentine government at the Argentine embassy in Santiago de Chile.